M2 Bradley: Combat history

 Ukraine first employed M2 Bradleys in combat during the 2023 Ukrainian counteroffensive beginning in early June 2023.
 On 8 June, Russian drone footage showed multiple Bradleys damaged and destroyed in Zaporizhzhia Oblast along with a Leopard 2A6.
 Several more were lost to mines and ATGMs while attempting to breach Russian defensive lines.
 Ukrainian soldiers lauded the survivability of the Bradley, saying it protected them from hits that would have been lethal if sustained by a Soviet APC, and that many of the vehicles that became disabled from combat damage could be recovered and repaired.
 Ukraine's deputy defense minister Hanna Maliar said on Telegram that one M2 Bradley assigned to the 47th Mechanized Brigade had been able to destroy two Russian T-72 tanks in a single engagement.
 On 5 November, pictures began to circulate on Russian social media of a captured M2A2 Bradley near the villages of Avdiivka and Stepove in Donetsk Oblast, bearing the BRAT (Bradley Reactive Armor Tiles) protection system.
 Footage of the captured Bradley was broadcast on Russia’s Channel 1, in a segment showing several masked members of the Russian recovery crews examining the vehicle.

 Ukrainian forces have used M2 Bradleys in ambushes and defensive fighting around Avdiivka.
 The 25 mm autocannon has been used to destroy three Russian MT-LB vehicles in one engagement, while also engaging supporting Russian infantry.
 The enhanced optics allow for night attacks.

 On 12 January 2024, footage emerged of a pair of Ukrainian M2A2 Bradleys from the 47th Mechanized Brigade engaging and disabling a Russian T-90M Proryv tank at close range in Stepove, Ukraine.
 In an engagement which lasted ten minutes, the two Bradleys were able to incapacitate the tank by firing at the mechanism which turned the tank's turret, causing it to spin uncontrollably and render it inoperable.

 As of November 2025, 185 Ukrainian Bradleys had been confirmed to have been lost by photos or videos; 96 of them destroyed and the rest damaged, captured, or abandoned on the battlefield.

 In April 2025, Russian military experts examined a captured M2A2 ODS-SA Bradley and testing found it superior to a Soviet-era BMP-3.
 Finding the Bradley to better protected from gunfire, shell splinters and land mines.
 The 25 mm cannon had “reportedly double” the range of the BMP-3 30mm cannon.
+By contrast, Sergey Chemezov, CEO of Rostec, acknowledged the Bradley's protection and troop-compartment comfort but criticized Russian experts for claiming its superiority over the BMP-3, citing survivability and operational limitations as key reasons.